 (c) for other purposes incidental to our services as professional accountants.

-8.10 We may disclose some limited credit information to former employees located in Japan and China, if it is necessary for them to have the information to provide the service to us.
+8.10 We may disclose some limited credit data to a former employee located in the UK, if it is necessary for them to have the data to provide the service to us.

-8.11 Otherwise, we will not disclose your credit information to entities without an Australian link unless you expressly request us to.
+8.11 Otherwise, we will not disclose your credit data to entities without an Australian link unless you expressly request us to.

-9.3 In keeping with our commitment to protect the privacy of personal information, we may not disclose personal information to you without proof of identity.
+9.6 In keeping with our commitment to protect the privacy of personal data, we may not disclose personal data to you without proof of identity.

-9.4 We may deny access to personal information if:
+9.7 We may deny access to personal data if:

 (a) the request is unreasonable;